LibraryCarpentry/lc-wikidata/episodes/03-intro_to_editing.md

 ## 3.2 Create new items

 In the following we will create new items.
-In order to avoid to fill wikidata with test entries, we will used the test instance (https://test.wikidata.org/) and not the official, production version (https://wikidata.org/).
+In order to avoid to fill Wikidata with test entries, we will used the test instance (https://test.wikidata.org/) and not the official, production version (https://wikidata.org/).

 Goto the test instance at https://test.wikidata.org/